 Approach the Sessions Court First

 The conventional and most widely followed practice is that an application for anticipatory bail should first be filed in the Sessions Court.
-The High Court is typically approached only after this remedy has been exhausted.
+The High Court should normally be approached only after exhausting that remedy.

 No Bar on Approaching the High Court Directly